 Notary Public and translation services in Norfolk

-I am regulated by the Faculty Office of the Archbishop of Canterbury, which issues practising certificates to all notaries public in England and Wales and I carry professional indemnity insurance.
+I am regulated by the Master of the Faculties through the Faculty Office of the Archbishop of Canterbury.
+The Faculty ffice issues practising certificates to all notaries public in England and Wales and I carry professional indemnity insurance to £1m.
 Their web site has a list of all practising notaries.

 What is a notary and what is notarisation?

 A Notary verifies, authenticates and records deeds, documents and facts for cross-border transactions, performing a vital function in international trade and business.

 We are highly trained and experienced lawyers, regulated in what we do.
 We carry professional indemnity insurance in the same way as other lawyers do.
 Because most notaries are or have been solicitors also it is arguable that we are the most highly qualified of any lawyer you will find!

 Notarisation is not just witnessing a document.
 It is much more than that.